ibm-cloud-docs/vpc/console-tutorial.md

 1. Select the type of virtual server that you want to create.
 By default, Public is selected.
 1. Select the processor architecture for the virtual server that you want to create.
 By default, x86 is selected.
 1. Select an image (that is, operating system and version), such as *Debian GNU/Linux* and *ibm-debian-9-13-minimal-amd64-4*.
 Alternatively, you can select a snapshot.

+    _For z/OS Wazi aaS custom image only:_ If you use the custom image that is created by using Wazi Image Builder and [Terraform automation](https://github.com/ibm-hyper-protect/zos-vpc-custom-image-builder){: external}, select **Custom image** for the operating system and the image is called `wazi-custom-image` by default.
+    {: note}

 1. To set the instance size, select a profile.
 If you want to choose something other than the default, click **View all profiles** to choose a different core, RAM, and network performance combination that's most appropriate for your workload.
 For more information, see [Profiles](/docs/vpc?topic=vpc-profiles).
 1. Select an existing SSH key or add an SSH key that is to be used to access the virtual server instance.
 To add an SSH key, click **Create key** and name the key.
 After you enter your previously generated public key value, click **Add SSH key**.
 1. _Optional:_ Enter user data to run common configuration tasks when your instance starts.
 For example, you can specify cloud-init directives or shell scripts for Linux images.
 For more information, see [User Data](/docs/vpc?topic=vpc-user-data).
 1. _Optional:_ If you want the virtual server instance to be included in a placement group, select **Add instance to placement group**.
 For more information, see [About placement groups](/docs/vpc?topic=vpc-about-placement-groups-for-vpc).
 1. Note the boot volume.
 In the current release, 100 GB is allotted for the boot volume. *Auto Delete* is enabled for the volume; the boot volume is deleted automatically if the instance is deleted.
 1. In the **Data volumes** area, click **Create** to attach a block storage volume to your instance if you want more storage.
 In this tutorial, we'll create a block storage volume and attach it to the instance later.

+    _For z/OS Wazi aaS custom image only:_ When you create a z/OS virtual server instance with the z/OS Wazi aaS custom image, you need to add a data volume by selecting `Import from Snapshot`.
+The snapshot is called `wazi-custom-image-data` by default.
+    {: note}

 1. In the **Networking** area, select the VPC that you created.
 1. In the **Network interfaces** area, you can edit the network interface and change its name.
 If you have more than one subnet in the selected zone and VPC, you can attach a different subnet to the interface.
 If you want the instance to exist in multiple subnets, you can create more interfaces.